tomsWebConsulting/twcsl/Bookmarklet/Asset Library Selected Image URLs/README.md

 * Go to the Assest Library.

-* Select the list layout.

 * Select some images.

 * Select the **Asset Library Selected Image URLs** bookmark.
-A new window/tab should appear with a list of image URLs.
+A new window/tab should appear with a list of selected image URLs.

 ## What is a bookmarket?